stormid/storm-tech-test-dotnet/README.md

 ## 3. Fix a bug

 A client has reported that changing a project status to _Closed_ does not work.
+This happens when the `Close()` method is called on the `Project` entity.
 Add a unit test to replicate this issue, and then solve the simple bug.

 A shell of a unit test method has already been added in `ProjectTests.cs` to save you time.
 Just uncomment the block of code.
+You can use the other tests in the file as a reference.

 >Possible discussion points:
 >